-Place a small quantity of pigment on the grinding slab, create a small well and add a few drops of binder solution ( recipe ).
+Place a small quantity of pigment on the grinding slab, create a small well and add a few drops of binder solution (recipe).
 Using a palette knife mix the dry pigment with binder solution to a paste before beginning with the mulling process.
-It is important to achieve correct balance of pigment to binder ratio: a general rule is slightly more gum than pigment.
+It is important to achieve the correct balance of pigment to binder ratio: a general rule is slightly more gum than pigment.

-Begin mulling in circular motion.
+Begin mulling in a circular motion.
 Mulling is a crucial process of evenly suspending pigment particles in the binder.
-This is an important but labor intensive process.
+This is an important but labor-intensive process.

-Once you’ve started spreading your pigment paste using the muller and it feels too sticky, add a few drops of binder with a pipette or dropper.
-Keep mulling till the paste begins to feel like butter and is ready to be poured into pans to dry.
+Once you’ve started spreading your pigment paste using the muller and it feels too sticky, add a few drops of the binder with a pipette or dropper.
+Keep mulling till the paste begins to feel smooth and is ready to be poured into pans to dry.

 The finished handmade egg shell white watercolor paint.